-- If you are an experienced user of T-Server, start with "New for All T-Servers in 8.0" on page 15, and then move to the chapters comprising Part Two of this document, where specific information about your T-Server is available. - If you are new to T-Server, begin with "Learning About T-Server."
+- If you are an experienced user of T-Server, start with the chapters comprising Part Two of this document, where specific information about your T-Server is available. - If you are new to T-Server, begin with "Learning About T-Server."
 Once you have read through that and subsequent sections, you are ready for the other chapters in Part One that go into detail about T-Server configuration and installation.